darbyjohnston/tlRender/README.md

 ![player 2](etc/Images/player_2.png)

 Features:
-* Support for timelines, image sequences, movies, and audio files.
+* Support for timelines, image sequences, movies, and audio files
-* A/B comparison with wipe, overlay, and difference modes.
+* A/B comparison with wipe, overlay, and difference modes
-* Color management with OpenColorIO.
+* Color management with OpenColorIO
-* Multi-track audio with variable speed and reverse playback.
+* Multi-track audio with variable speed and reverse playback
-* Experimental support for USD files.
+* Experimental support for USD files
-* Available for Linux, macOS, and Windows.
+* Available for Linux, macOS, and Windows

 ## Building Dependencies